Henry VII, Holy Roman Emperor: Descent into Italy

-After a brief stay at Asti where Henry intervened in the political affairs in the town, much to the consternation of the Italian Guelphs, Henry proceeded to Milan, where he was crowned King of Italy with the Iron Crown of Lombardy on 6 January, 1311.
-The Tuscan Guelphs refused to attend the ceremony, and began preparing for resistance to Henry’s imperial dreams.
+After a brief stay at Asti where Henry intervened in the political affairs in the town, much to the consternation of the Italian Guelphs, Henry proceeded to Milan, where he was crowned King of Italy with the Iron Crown of Lombardy on 6 January 1311.
+The Tuscan Guelphs refused to attend the ceremony, and began preparing for resistance to Henry's imperial dreams.
 As part of his program of political rehabilitation, he recalled the Visconti, the ousted former rulers of Milan from exile.
 Guido della Torre, who had thrown the Visconti out of Milan, objected and organised a revolt against Henry that was ruthlessly put down, and the Visconti were returned to power, with Henry appointing Matteo I Visconti as the Imperial vicar of Milan.
 He also imposed his brother-in-law, Amadeus of Savoy, as the vicar-general in Lombardy.
 These measures, plus a massive levy imposed on the Italian towns, caused the Guelph cities to turn against Henry, and he encountered further resistance when he sought to enforce imperial claims on what had become communal lands and rights, and attempted to replace communal regulations with imperial laws.
 Nevertheless, Henry managed to restore some semblance of imperial power in parts of northern Italy.
 Cities such as Parma, Lodi, Verona and Padua all accepted his rule.

 At the same time any resistance of the north Italian communes was ruthlessly suppressed; however, the punishments levied on cities that submitted stiffened the resistance of others.
-Cremona was the first to feel Henry’s wrath, after the Torriani family and their supporters had fled from Milan, falling on 26 April 1311, after which he razed the city walls.
-Henry then expended much of his initial capital of good-will with delays, such as the four-month siege of Brescia (in which his brother Waleran fell) in 1311, delaying his journey to Rome.
+Cremona was the first to feel Henry's wrath, after the Torriani family and their supporters had fled from Milan, falling on 26 April 1311, after which he razed the city walls.
+Henry then expended much of his initial capital of good-will with delays, such as the four-month siege of Brescia in 1311, delaying his journey to Rome.
 Popular opinion began to turn against Henry, with Florence allying itself with the Guelph communities of Lucca, Siena and Bologna, and engaging in a propaganda war against the king.
 This was successful in that Pope Clement V, under increasing pressure from King Philip of France, began to distance himself from Henry and to take up the cause of the Italian Guelphs who had been appealing to the Papacy for support.